Askaniy/TrueColorTools/ReadMe.md

 Input data is accepted in the form of channel measurements, color indices, or magnitudes.
 Customizable output in floating point or hexadecimal formats.
 Multiband image processing and blackbody/redshifts colors calculating are also supported.

+**Note**: images processing is temporarily not works.
+Go to the commit #13cd296 for something stable.

 ![TCT screenshot](screenshot.png)